Robert Downey Jr.

-Robert John Downey Jr. (born April 4, 1965) is an American actor.
-Known for portraying charismatic and intelligent characters over a versatile range of films, he was named one of the greatest actors of the 21st century by The Independent.
-He was the highest-paid actor in Hollywood annually from 2013 to 2015, and is one of the highest-grossing actors of all time; his films as a leading actor have grossed over $14.3 billion worldwide.
+Robert John Downey Jr. (born April 4, 1965) is an American actor and producer.
+His films as a leading actor have grossed over $14.3 billion worldwide, making him one of the highest-grossing actors of all time.
+Downey was the highest-paid actor in the world annually from 2013 to 2015.
+Known for his versatility across roles, he is the recipient of various accolades, including an Academy Award, a Daytime Emmy Award, three Golden Globe Awards, and two British Academy Film Awards.

 At the age of five, Downey made his acting debut in his father Robert Downey Sr.'s film Pound (1970).
 He rose to prominence by working with the Brat Pack for the teen films Weird Science (1985) and Less than Zero (1987).
 His portrayal of Charlie Chaplin in the biopic Chaplin (1992) earned him the BAFTA Award for Best Actor and an Academy Award nomination.
-After serving time at the Corcoran Substance Abuse Treatment Facility on drug charges, Downey joined the television series Ally McBeal in 2000, earning a Golden Globe for his performance.
-In 2001, he was dismissed from the show following further drug-related arrests.
-He entered a court-ordered rehabilitation program and has remained sober since 2003.
+After spending less than a year at a treatment facility on drug charges, Downey joined the television series Ally McBeal in 2000, earning a Golden Globe for his performance.
+Dismissed from the show in 2001 following further drug-related arrests, he entered a court-ordered rehabilitation program and has remained sober since 2003.

-After Mel Gibson paid his insurance bond, Downey made his film comeback with The Singing Detective (2003).
-He portrayed the titular detective in Sherlock Holmes (2009)—which earned him a Golden Globe—and its sequel, subtitled A Game of Shadows (2011).
-Downey gained global recognition for starring as Iron Man in ten Marvel Cinematic Universe films, from Iron Man (2008) to Avengers: Endgame (2019).
-For his acclaimed portrayal of Lewis Strauss in Christopher Nolan's Oppenheimer (2023), he won an Academy Award, a Golden Globe, and a BAFTA Award for Best Supporting Actor.
+Downey revitalized his career and achieved global recognition by starring as Tony Stark / Iron Man in ten Marvel Cinematic Universe films, beginning with a solo feature film in 2008.
+He is set to return to the franchise as Doctor Doom in Avengers: Doomsday (2026).
+He earned his second Academy Award nomination for his performance in the satirical comedy Tropic Thunder (2008) and later won the Academy Award for Best Supporting Actor for his portrayal of bureaucrat Lewis Strauss in Christopher Nolan's Oppenheimer (2023).
+He also portrayed the titular role in Sherlock Holmes (2009), which earned him a Golden Globe Award nomination.
 In 2024, he was nominated for a Primetime Emmy Award for the miniseries The Sympathizer and made his Broadway debut in the title role of Ayad Akhtar's McNeal.

-In a career spanning more than five decades, Downey has won numerous accolades, including an Academy Award, a Daytime Emmy Award, three Golden Globe Awards, two BAFTA Awards, and three Screen Actors Guild Awards.
-Time named him one of the 100 most influential people in 2008, and Forbes featured him on the Celebrity 100 in 2013 and 2014.
-Downey has pursued music, releasing the jazz-pop album The Futurist (2004), which charted on the US Billboard 200.
-Divorced from Deborah Falconer, he has been married to film producer Susan Levin since 2005, with whom he co-founded the production company Team Downey.
-He has three children: one with Falconer and two with Levin.
+Time named Downey one of the 100 most influential people in the world in 2008 and Forbes featured him on the Celebrity 100 in 2013 and 2014.
+He has pursued music, releasing the jazz-pop album The Futurist (2004), which charted on the US Billboard 200.
+Divorced from singer Deborah Falconer, Downey has been married to film producer Susan Levin since 2005; they co-founded the production company Team Downey.
+Downey has three children: one with Falconer and two with Levin.
+In 2025, he was named one of the greatest film actors of the 21st century by The Independent.